NCEAS/eml/docs/eml-semantic-annotations-primer.md

   - should have URIs that point to terms in controlled vocabularies providing precise definitions, relationships to other terms, and multiple labels for display.
 - It is recommended that the labels are populated by values from the preferred labels field (`skos:prefLabel`) or label field (`rdfs:label`) from the referenced vocabulary.

-Example 4 has 3 different annotations inder `annotations`.
+Example 4 has 3 different annotations under `annotations`.
 For the first annotation, the subject of the semantic triple is the `dataTable` element with the `id` attribute "CDF-biodiv-table".
 Notice that the annotation has a `references` attribute that points to the subject id.
 The object property of the triple is "http://purl.org/dc/elements/1.1/subject".
 Finally, the value (object) in the semantic triple